An antibiotic-resistant sexually transmitted infection is on the rise.

 In conclusion

 The problem is the comparison to the data made in 2012.
-The desired decline in current or new infection rates for Neisseria gonorrhoea has not occurred.
+The desired decline in current or new positive test infection rates for Neisseria gonorrhoea has not occurred.
 On average, about one in 25 people worldwide have at least one of these conditions, with many infected with several.
 The causes are sex without protection – vaginal, anal and oral – and, as seen, transmission during pregnancy or contact with blood products.
 A situation in which we could intervene effectively with sexual education operations.
 This includes the careful and appropriate use of contraceptive methods, including the wider use of condoms.